 |Citi Premier® Card||0.5 cents|

 |Citi Rewards+® Card||0.5 cents|

-With some issuers, redeeming points for cash back can also be pretty convenient.
+Redeeming points for cash back with some issuers can also be convenient.
 For instance, Chase allows you to transfer your Ultimate Rewards directly into your linked bank account, and you can initiate a transfer as soon as you have at least one point in your Chase account.

 Redeeming for gift cards